Safi1317/Fitness-Blog/README.md

  - Install dependencies (npm install)
  - Run the schema to create a database (source db/schema.sql)
  - Seed the data ( npm run seed )
- - Run the project/ start our server (npm start)
+ - Run the project/ start our server (npm start).

 ## Usage